Senusret III: Sebek-khu stele

+Nubia

+During the 12th Dynasty, Nubia had been a region into which the great kings could expand their territory and secure resources.
+The reign of Senusret III was characterized by several military campaigns in Nubia and development of fortresses to secure the region (cf. the reign of Senusret I).
+Such was his forceful nature and immense influence that Senusret III was worshipped as a deity in Semna by later generations.

+He pushed his expantion into Nubia where he erected massive river forts including Buhen, Semna, Shalfak, and Toshka at Uronarti.
 He carried out at least four major campaigns into Nubia in his Years 8, 10, 16, and 19.

-His Year 8 stela at Semna documents his victories against the Nubians, through which he is thought to have made safe the southern frontier, preventing further incursions into Egypt.
-Another great stela from Semna dated to the third month of Year 16 of his reign mentions his military activities against both Nubia and Canaan.
+Year 8 | His Year 8 stela at Semna documents his victories against the Nubians, through which he is thought to have made safe the southern frontier, preventing further incursions into Egypt.

+Year 16, III Akhet | At Semna a great stela is dated to the third month of Year 16 of his reign mentions his military activities against both Nubia and Canaan.
 In it, he admonished his future successors to maintain the new border that he had created:

 Year 16, third month of winter: the king made his southern boundary at Heh.
 I have made my boundary further south than my fathers.
 I have added to what was bequeathed me. (...)
 As for any son (i.e., successor) of mine who shall maintain this border which my Majesty has made, he is my son born to my Majesty.
 The true son is he who champions his father, who guards the border of his begetter.
 But he [who] abandons it, who fails to fight for it, he is not my son, he was not born to me.
 Now my majesty has had an image made of my majesty, at this border which my majesty has made, in order that you maintain it, in order that you fight for it.